vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 By specifying the path to a datastore folder in the `--image-store` option, you can designate the same datastore folder as the image store for multiple VCHs.
 In this way, `vic-machine create` creates only one `VIC` folder in the datastore, at the path that you specify.
 The `VIC` folder contains one <code><i>vch_uuid</i>/images</code> folder for each VCH that you deploy.
 By creating one <code><i>vch_uuid</i>/images</code> folder for each VCH, vSphere Integrated Containers Engine limits the potential for conflicts of image use between VCHs, even if you share the same image store folder between multiple hosts.

+### `--base-image-size` ###

+**Short name**: None

+The size of the base image from which to create other images.
+You should not normally need to use this option.
+Specify the size in `GB` or `MB`.
+The default size is 8GB.
+Images are thin-provisioned, so they do not usually consume 8GB of space.
+For information about container base images, see [Create a base image](https://docs.docker.com/engine/userguide/eng-image/baseimages/) in the Docker documentation.

+**Usage**:

+<pre>--base-image-size 4GB</pre>

 ## Example `vic-machine` Commmand <a id="example"></a>

 This example deploys a VCH with the following configuration: